 Pirates of the Caribbean: Philip Swift/Syrena (There's something kind of sweet about their relationship, really; it's a shame that the only good story I've read with them as a couple is "Armada of the Damned")

 Pokemon: (Another case where I feel the importance of childishness is underestimated) Ash/Misty (No matter how many other girls Ash travels with, only Misty was there for him when he was finding his way and really needed somebody that he could rely on to help him and give him advice while he was trying to find his way in his new world.
-Besides, Ash still carries around a memento of MISTY- her special lure, remember?- even after she's been away from him for so long, and he reacted almost violently to the idea of losing it, while the only thing he has from May is that half-ribbon they won after drawing in a contest which he would also be interested in keeping for 'professional' reasons; suggestive about his feelings for Misty in comparision to May, no?)
+Besides, not only was Misty the only travelling companion who left Ash through necessity rather than choice- she had to 'save' the Cerulean Gym where everyone else just decided to travel somewhere other than where Ash was going- but Ash still carries around a memento of Misty in the form of her special lure even after she's been away from him for so long, when the only memento we've seen of his other female companions is that half-ribbon he won with May after they drew in a contest which he would also be interested in keeping for 'professional' reasons; suggestive about his feelings for Misty in comparision to the others, no?)

 Power Rangers (See above for my opinions on anyone who calls me childish for this): Tommy/Kimberly (Hey; it was the first EVER Ranger couple; it should NOT be ignored just because they broke up for reasons that were never fully explained in the show)